Depending on how thick your butternut squash is, you may need more (or fewer) tacos to use up the filling.

 1. Cut the shrimp in half along the spine and place in a medium bowl with 2 tablespoons of the olive oil, cayenne pepper, grated zest of the lemon, garlic, and a large pinch of salt in a medium bowl.
 Toss to combine, and let marinate while you prepare your other ingredients.

-2. To make the squash “tortillas,” cut off the stem, peel, and use a large mandolin or a sharp knife to cut 10 even, 1/8-inch thick slices.
+2. To make the squash “tortillas,” cut off the stem, peel, and use a large mandolin or a sharp knife to cut 10 even, as-thin-as-you-can slices (no thicker than 1/8th inch).

 3. Prepare a wide shallow saucepan with simmering water and blanch the slices until just tender, about 1 minute.
 Remove to a plate or baking sheet until ready to use.